REPORTING ILLNESS: Help to keep everyone safe and healthy

 - Loss of or change in normal sense of smell

-If you develop COVID symptoms whilst at home
+If you develop COVID symptoms whilst at home: CONTACT SCHOOL IMMEDIATELY

 - Contact the school to inform them of a suspected case by phone as soon as possible.
 (01922 720713)

-- Pupil/ Staff member should stay at home
+- Pupil/ Staff member should stay at home, family can continue as normal if double vaccinated.

 - Arrange testing for symptomatic individual ( via NHS 119 or